LMT, CD, CPD, CBC

 Only during the first trimester.
 After that, I prop you up like Royalty, reclining on your throne, with your head/neck/back supported, your knees and feet slightly elevated too.
 Magically, you'll also discover that this a great position to sleep in for the rest of your pregnancy.

 What length of appointment should I book?

-Although prenatal massage is my passion and specialty, I also work on all ages of women, men, non-pregnant individuals and children.
+Although prenatal massage is my passion and specialty, I also work on all ages of non-pregnant individuals and children.